A Proof-theoretic Semantics for Intuitionistic Linear Logic: Intuitionistic Linear Logic

 We call the semantic bracket $\llbracket\cdot\rrbracket$ here a modal box.
 This rule is to be operationally interpreted as saying: \begin{enumerate} \item If there is a derivation of $\varphi$ from some, possibly empty, multiset of formulae $\{\alpha_1,\dots,\alpha_n\}$ i.e. $\alpha_1\msetsum\dots\msetsum\alpha_n\provesILL\varphi$ \item Each $\alpha_i$ is a formula which is the conclusion of some instance of a rule with only modal boxes above the inference line \item We have a derivation for each $\alpha_i$, i.e. $\Gamma_i\provesILL\alpha_i$. \end{enumerate} then it follows that $\Gamma_1\msetsum\dots\msetsum\Gamma_n\provesILL\bang\varphi$.
 That is to say, the behavioural reading of the promotion rule is exactly as it was before, including the strict derivation (for a short discussion on why this is necessary, c.f.~\cite{Bierman_OnILL_1994}), since the only rule which satisfies condition $(2)$ is $\promotion$ and thus the only formulae which $\alpha_i$ can be are formulae with $(\bang)$ as a top-level connective.
 However, note that at no point did we define the multiset of formulae $\{\alpha_1,\dots,\alpha_n\}$ as being a multiset of formulae with $(\bang)$ as a top-level connective.
 This point is crucial, as we now have a characterisation of the $\promotion$ rule that is not defined in terms of any connectives but in terms of some structural property of the rule itself.
+Note, that the operational reading of the rule is exactly the same as before, the only thing that has changed is the way we express this operation, as we shall see in Theorem~\ref{thm:ILL-derivability-equivalence} below.

 So what of the additives?
-In this case, the author of~\cite{Bierman_OnILL_1994} shows that to consider the additives, the language we have developed so far suffices.
+In this case, the author of~\cite{Bierman_OnILL_1994} shows that to consider the additives, the language we have developed so far gets us close.
 For example, we may represent the additive conjunction as